The Streams API: readable, writable, and transform streams

 The Streams API gives JavaScript the ability to process data chunk-by-chunk as it arrives, rather than waiting for an entire response to load.
 Before this API, you had to download a whole file, string, or blob before doing anything with it.
-With Streams, you can start processing the moment the first byte arrives — which matters a lot when you’re handling large files, streaming audio/video, or building data pipelines.
+With Streams, you can start processing the moment the first byte arrives.
+This matters a lot when you are handling large files, streaming audio and video, or building data pipelines.
+For related async processing patterns, see the event loop guide.

 Imagine fetching a 500MB log file.
 Without streams, you wait for all 500MB before doing anything.
 With the Streams API, you can process the first chunk as soon as it arrives.
-For video playback, this has been standard forever — the browser streams video while playing it.
+Video playback has worked this way forever: the browser streams video frames while playing them.
 The Streams API brings that same capability to JavaScript.

 The benefits:

-- Immediate processing — start working on data as soon as the first chunk arrives
+- Start working on data as soon as the first chunk arrives

-- Lower memory usage — no need to buffer entire responses in memory
+- No need to buffer entire responses in memory

-- Backpressure — automatically slows down producers when consumers can’t keep up
+- Automatically slows down producers when consumers can’t keep up

 The Response.body property of a fetch response is a ReadableStream.
 That’s the easiest way to get a stream: